citra-emu/citra-web/site/content/entry/citra-progress-report-2017-august.md

-But, [wwylele](https://github.com/wwylele) has just revived the software renderer (inspired by an attempt by [Subv](https://github.com/Subv) made prior), adding almost all of the features the hardware renderer had recieved over the years.
+But, [wwylele](https://github.com/wwylele) has just revived the software renderer (inspired by an attempt by [Subv](https://github.com/Subv) made prior), adding almost all of the features the hardware renderer had received over the years.
 In fact, every addition to the hardware renderer has been given an equivalent in software: